Explore as a

 Panel and reference group selection criteria

-The committee works with the Council and the Society’s networks to identify convenors for deliberative advice panels and expertise for panel and reference group membership, based on criteria including:
+Expert advice staff take advice from the Committee and the Society’s networks to identify convenors for deliberative advice panels and expertise for panel and reference group membership, based on criteria including:

-In identifying expertise for fact sheets, EAPC focuses on sourcing the relevant technical expertise required to provide credible information for public and government use.
+In identifying expertise for fact sheets, expert advice staff focus on sourcing the relevant technical expertise required to provide credible information for public and government use.

 Return to top